 We hope this guide to skiing in Krakow helps you put together the best winter sports holiday possible.
 If you need extra tips to do with anything skiing in Poland, don’t hesitate to get in touch!

-(In this page, we’ve included affiliate links to hotels in various Polish ski resorts.
+(In this page, we’ve included affiliate links to hotels and other services in various Polish ski resorts.
 They all stem from genuine recommendations for accommodations that are near the top slopes or have something unique about them.
 Using these links to book helps us keep these great guides coming!)